 |Language||No Language Prerequisite|

-Wellington is the political, scientific and cultural capital of New Zealand.
-As the seat of New Zealand's government, the city provides students of political science and law a unique place to study.
-The university has close ties to business, industry and research institutes.Creative arts students will benefit from the university’s state-of-the-art studios and close relationships with the country’s world-leading film, animation and game design industries.
-There are also countless opportunities to experience New Zealand's culture: Wellington offers a multitude of cafés, galleries, museums, theatres, cinemas, sporting events and festivals—in fact, the city is reputed to have the most cafés and restaurants per capita in the world..
+Wellington is the political and cultural capital of New Zealand.
+As the seat of New Zealand's government, political science students will find it a unique place to study.
+There are countless opportunities to experience New Zealand's culture: Wellington offers a multitude of cafés, galleries, museums, theatres, cinemas, sporting events, and festivals.
 Take advantage of all this vibrant capital city and university have to offer.

 Go to the At a Glance Comparison page to learn some quick facts about the Learning Abroad Center's other University Study in New Zealand programs.